AlistairHopson/AlistairHopson/README.md

-## Hi, I'm a recent coding bootcamp graduate looking for a junior developer role.&nbsp; 👋
+## Hi, I'm a UK-based full stack developer 👋

-### UK-based.
-If you'd like to get in touch, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/alistair-hopson/).
+### If you'd like to get in touch, feel free to contact me via [LinkedIn](https://www.linkedin.com/in/alistair-hopson/).

 ### Projects: